-Emirati cuisine is a deeply rooted culinary tradition shaped by desert survival, coastal fishing, and oasis agriculture.
-Traditional Emirati food reflects Bedouin resilience, pearl diving history, and centuries of trade across the Arabian Gulf.
-Built around spice blends like bezar, preserved ingredients, seafood, dates, and rice, Emirati cuisine tells the story of a nation that transformed from a modest trading economy into a global culinary destination—without losing its identity.
+Emirati cuisine is the traditional food of the UAE, a deeply rooted culinary tradition shaped by desert survival, coastal fishing, and oasis agriculture.
+Traditional UAE food reflects Bedouin resilience, pearl diving history, and centuries of trade across the Arabian Gulf.

 The Spice Foundation: Bezar and Essential Emirati Ingredients